D with stroke: South Slavic languages

-The crossed d was introduced by the Serbian philologist Đuro Daničić in 1878 for use in Serbo-Croatian in his Dictionary of the Croatian or Serbian Language, replacing the older digraphs dj and gj.
+Đ was introduced by the Serbian philologist Đuro Daničić in 1878 for use in Serbo-Croatian in his Dictionary of the Croatian or Serbian Language, replacing the older digraphs dj and gj.
 Daničić modeled the letter after the Icelandic and Anglo-Saxon letter eth, albeit representing a different sound.
 In 1892 it was officially introduced in Croatian and Slavonian schools (in the Habsburg Kingdom of Croatia-Slavonia where the Croatian language was official) and so definitively added to Gaj’s Latin alphabet.
 The letter thereafter gradually entered daily use, spreading throughout Serbo-Croatian and then to Macedonian (its Latin transliterations are heavily influenced by Serbo-Croatian from the Yugoslav period).

-The crossed d is today considered a distinct letter, and is placed between Dž and E in alphabetical order.
+Đ is today considered a distinct letter, and is placed between Dž and E in alphabetical order.
 Its Cyrillic equivalent is Ђ ђ.
 Its partial equivalent in Macedonian is Ѓ ѓ (because only some dialects contain the //dʑ// sound).
 When a true đ is not available or desired, it is transcribed as dj in modern Serbo-Croatian, and as gj in Macedonian.
 The use of dj in place of đ used to be more common in Serbo-Croatian texts, but it is falling out of practice.

-An example of đ being used for a voiced dental fricative in the phonetic transcription of early Germanic languages, alongside ƀ for bilabial and ʒ for velar, from Joseph Wright's Old High German Primer (1906).